SAP/ai-sdk-js/packages/orchestration/README.md

 }
 ```

-In the above code snippet, both `orchestrationClient.chatCompletion()` and `response.getContent()` methods can throw errors.
+In the above code snippet, both `chatCompletion()` and `getContent()` methods can throw errors.

 - **Axios Errors**:
   When the chat completion request fails with a `400` status code, the caught error will be an `Axios` error.
 The property `error.response.data.message` may provide additional details about the failure's cause.

 - **Output Content Filtered**:
-  The method `response.getContent()` can throw an error if the content filter configuration filters the output.
-This situation can occur even if the initial request succeeds.
+  The method `getContent()` can throw an error if the output filter filters the model output.
+This situation can occur even if the chat completion request succeeds with a `200` status code.
 The `error.message` property indicates whether the output was filtered.

 Therefore, handle errors appropriately to ensure meaningful feedback for both types of errors.